danbz/aesthetic-programming/source/9-ProceduralLogics/Readme.md

 In this chapter we will introduce diagramming practice, especially flow charts as a means to elaborate the practical and conceptual aspects of algorithmic procedures.

 ## start()
 Flow charts is considered as a fundamental tool since the early days of computer programming.
-One of the uses is to illustrate computational operations and data processing for programming purpose by "converting the numerical method into a series of steps" (Ferranti 1955, 1.3) logically.
+One of the uses is to illustrate computational operations and data processing for programming purpose by "converting the numerical method into a series of steps" [^Ferranti] logically.
 But flow charts are also considered as a representational diagram which can be also used for communicating complex logics between programmers and organizational units [^flowcharts2].

 Within our teaching, we also consider coding as a social activity in which collaborative coding is encouraged, which means programming is not necessarily seen as anti-social, masculine and nerdy tasks, the myth of the typical stereotypes[^sterotypes] that need to be deconstructed.
 Furthermore, we understood that in many of the applications that we are using nowadays is not developed by one programmer but tasks are divided into different components instead that are shared by people you know or you don't know, such as maintaining or debugging a program that is done by someone before.
 As a beginner especially in a classroom setting, we see that having discussion around syntax, logics and implementation collaboratively is a good way to learn together.